Atlantic City Conference: The conference

-Two of the underworld's most powerful leaders, Giuseppe "Joe the Boss" Masseria and Salvatore Maranzano of New York were not invited.
-The old guard or "Mustache Petes" maintained traditional old world ideals and business practices that restricted them from working with other ethnic gangs outside of the Italian underworld, this was counter to the ideals and principles that the leaders, such as Luciano and Torrio wished to express to the other delegates in Atlantic City.
-At the time of the conference, future underworld power, Joseph "Joe Bananas" Bonanno was Maranzano's top lieutenant and aide and was not invited to Atlantic City, though he would soon become one of the architects of the "National Crime Syndicate" and the La Cosa Nostra Commission.
+Two of the underworld's most powerful leaders, Giuseppe "Joe the Boss" Masseria and Salvatore Maranzano of New York, were not invited.
+Nor was Joseph "Joe Bananas" Bonanno, then Maranzano's top lieutenant and aide and later one of the architects of the "National Crime Syndicate" and the La Cosa Nostra Commission.
+The old guard represented by Masseria and Maranzano, often derisively referred to as "Mustache Petes", maintained traditional old world principles that restricted them from working with other ethnic gangs outside of the Italian underworld, contrary to the inclusive and cooperative approach that other leaders, such as Luciano and Torrio, wished to promote.

-The conference started off with an apparent embarrassing incident for some of those invited who tried to check into the first hotel Nucky Johnson had them registered, namely at the exclusive Atlantic City Breakers Hotel along the Boardwalk, which then was restricted to white Anglo-Saxon Protestant clients (in later years, the Breakers Hotel catered to a mainly Jewish clientele, becoming known as "The Aristocrat of Kosher Hotels").
-Once the hotel's management found out multiple guests were trying to check in with Anglo Saxon aliases, some delegates were refused admittance.
-Subsequently, Johnson heard about the problem and rushed over to the hotel to mitigate the situation.
-Al Capone being himself screamed at Nucky Johnson for not making the proper arrangements and a loud argument ensued between the two gangsters while the others watched and hoped they would not come to blows.
-Suddenly Johnson who was taller and heavier than Capone pushed him into a limousine and ordered every one to follow him.
-They headed for the Ritz-Carlton and Ambassador hotels and when Capone reached the hotel he ripped several framed paintings and photos off the walls of the hotel and started to throw them at Nucky Johnson.
-The others concentrated on keeping Al Capone calm and quiet for the time being.
+The conference started off with an embarrassing incident for some delegates.
+The first hotel Nucky Johnson had chosen, the exclusive Atlantic City Breakers Hotel, refused to provide accommodations to guests who were not white Anglo-Saxon Protestants.
+When the hotel's management found out that some guests were trying to check in with Anglo Saxon aliases, they were refused admittance.
+Johnson rushed over to the hotel when he heard about the problem, and engaged in a loud argument with Al Capone, who blamed Johnson for not making the proper arrangements.
+Johnson pushed Capone into a limousine and ordered every one to follow him.
+They headed for the Ritz-Carlton and Ambassador hotels, where Capone continued to rage at Johnson, ripping several framed paintings and photos off the walls of the hotel to throw at Johnson.

 For the first three days there were a constant round of parties at the hotels with Nucky Johnson supplying plenty of liquor, food and girls for entertainment.
 For the guests who brought their wives or girlfriends, Johnson provided the women with fur capes as gifts.
-Meyer Lansky who was the new bridegroom and guest of honor received the Presidential suite at the Ritz Hotel, with a constant supply of champagne for him and his wife Anna.
+Meyer Lansky, who was the new bridegroom and guest of honor, received the Presidential suite at the Ritz Hotel, with a constant supply of champagne for him and his wife Anna.